PanzariuAdi/PanzariuAdi/README.md

 # Panzariu Ionut-Adrian 👋

 Hi, I'm Panzariu Ionut-Adrian, a Software Developer and a master's degree student in Software Engineering at the Faculty of Computer Science in Iasi.
-Currently, I work at Endava.
+Currently, I am working at Endava.

 ## My Interests 🧐